bohanzhu/test_doc/README.md

 For NLG models, there're a few [metrics](https://medium.com/explorations-in-language-and-learning/metrics-for-nlg-evaluation-c89b6a781054) for evaluation.

-In our code package we user [perplexity](https://en.wikipedia.org/wiki/Perplexity) to measure the performance.
+In our code package we use [perplexity](https://en.wikipedia.org/wiki/Perplexity) to measure the performance.

 Here instead of using the model we just trained since we just trained it for 20 steps, we use  [ptm-im2txt-incv3-mlib-cleaned-3m](https://sheeko.org/downloads/ptm-im2txt-incv3-mlib-cleaned-3m.zip)  model instead for evaluation.
 Download the models under
 /path/to/project/dir/models/caption